Updated: Apr 11

-Joanne Conant of Newtown, Connecticut produces enameled objects, paintings, wire wrapped jewelry and teaches in her home studio and at a variety of Art Centers.
+Joanne Conant of Newtown, Connecticut, produces enameled objects, paintings, wire wrapped jewelry and teaches in her home studio and at various Art Centers.
 She is known for her enameling techniques which include Cloisonné, Plique-a-jour, Champleve, Grisaille, Limoges and Fauré.
-She fabricates a variety of metal objects such as boxes, pendants, brooches and plaques.
+She fabricates a variety of metal objects such as boxes, pendants, brooches, and plaques.

-Joanne has a Commercial Arts Degree from the Minneapolis Technical Institute and an apprenticeship with enamellist Margaret Seeler during a span of twenty-one years, from 1975 until 1996.
+Joanne has a Commercial Arts Degree from the Minneapolis Technical Institute and an apprenticeship with enamellist Margaret Seeler for twenty-one years, from 1975 until 1996.
 In 2007, Joanne studied oil painting with master painter Ira Barkoff at the Washington Art Association.
-Her oil painting are amazing!
+Her oil paintings are unique!

-Joanne has shared her knowledge with many artists for more than thirty years, teaching classes at the Tucson Museum of Art School, Connecticut State College, and the Brookfield Craft Center where she was the enameling studio manager for nine years.
-She also teaches in workshop environments and has provide many private students lessons at her studio in Newtown.
+Joanne has shared her knowledge with many artists for more than thirty years, teaching classes at the Tucson Museum of Art School, Connecticut State College, and the Brookfield Craft Center, where she was the enameling studio manager for nine years.
+She also teaches in workshop environments and has provided many private student lessons at her studio in Newtown.
 I was among the ones to have learned some basic techniques soldering techniques from her.
-She is a well organized and provides clear, concise directions and of course lots of patient!
+She is well organized and provides clear, concise directions with lots of patient!